Streptomyces scabiei: Other components

-As well as genes that produce toxins, other genes have been identified which help S. scabies to infect plants.
+As well as genes that produce toxins, other genes have been identified which help S. scabiei to infect plants.
 A tomatinase enzyme, encoded by tomA which can degrade the antimicrobial saponin α–tomatine.
 The aerial growth of mutants lacking the gene is inhibited, but the mycelium is able to continue to grow.
 Nec1 is another protein that is required for virulence, which is secreted out of the bacteria.
 It is not clear how it leads to disease, but it may suppress the defense mechanisms that thaxtomin activates.
 Another gene cluster in the 87.22 strain is very similar to a cluster found in the Gram negative plant pathogens Pseudomonas syringae and Pectobacterium atrosepticum.
 The cluster produces coronafacic acid, part of the plant toxin coronatine which mimics the plant hormone jasmonate, contributing to virulence.

 In 2007 the transcriptional regulator txtR was identified which is a member of the AraC/XylS protein family.
 The protein detects cellobiose and then causes changes in gene expression of the genes required for thaxtomin production, as well as the production of txtR.
 When txtR is silenced in the 87.22 strain, the expression of txtA, txtB and txtC decreases 40 fold resulting in a dramatic decrease in thaxtomin A production.
 TxtR is not the universal regulator of pathogenicity however as some nec1 and tomA are not affected by silencing it.
-It is thought that S. scabies cannot degrade cellulose itself and that instead it detects cellobiose that leaks through plant cell walls at areas where the roots are actively growing.
+It is thought that S. scabiei cannot degrade cellulose itself and that instead it detects cellobiose that leaks through plant cell walls at areas where the roots are actively growing.

 The twin-arginine translocation pathway is an important pathway involved in virulence, which transports proteins through the cell membrane of the bacteria.
 Over 100 different proteins are thought to be transported by the pathway, some of which are required for virulence, but others just for normal growth.

 Defense

-Very little is known about the defense mechanisms that plants use against actinobacteria such as S. scabies.
-When the model plant, Arabidopsis thaliana is challenged by S. scabies or thaxtomin A it produces the antimicrobial phytoalexin called scopoletin, which is known to accumulate in tobacco when it is infected by pathogens.
+Very little is known about the defense mechanisms that plants use against actinobacteria such as S. scabiei.
+When the model plant, Arabidopsis thaliana is challenged by S. scabiei or thaxtomin A it produces the antimicrobial phytoalexin called scopoletin, which is known to accumulate in tobacco when it is infected by pathogens.
 This leads to the bacteria growing more slowly and producing less thaxtomin A, thought to be linked to the repression of the nitric oxide synthase gene involved in its synthesis.
-Scopoletin has been detected in diseased potato tubers, but its role in the defense against S. scabies is unknown.
+Scopoletin has been detected in diseased potato tubers, but its role in the defense against S. scabiei is unknown.
 Other defense mechanisms have also been noted in A. thaliana to thaxtomin A, including the initiation of programmed cell death, an efflux of hydrogen ions and an influx of calcium ions.